muzahid75/Git-Documentation/Readme.md

 <br>
 ```
 git branch
-git branch a
+git branch a<!--Create a new branch-->
-git checkout a
+git checkout a<!--Switch to new branch-->
 git checkout main/master
 git merge a
 ```